muter-mutation-testing/muter/README.md

 ### Configuration Options
 - `executable` - the absolute path to the program which can run your test suite (like `xcodebuild` or `swift`)
 - `arguments` - any command line arguments the executable needs to run your test suite
-- `blacklist` - a list of paths, file extensions, or names you want Muter to ignore.
+- `exclude` - a list of paths, file extensions, or names you want Muter to ignore.
 By default, Muter ignores files or paths containing the following phrases:
     * `.build`
     * `.framework`
     * `.swiftdep`